spotinst/help/src/docs/cost-intelligence/release-notes/README.md

 # Cost Intelligence Release Notes

+* **COI-0012**: October 15th, 2024: AWS and Azure give recommendations for qualifying accounts, called AWS Trusted Advisor and Azure Advisor.
+Cost Intelligence automatically pulls in that information to the Best Practice Checks page.
+You can view the advisor content along with the Cost Intelligence content.
+This gives you an overall view of how to streamline your cloud resources.
+[Learn more](cost-intelligence/tutorials/best-practice-checks/)

 * **COI-0011**: October 8th, 2024: You can integrate [Snowflake](cost-intelligence/tutorials/integrations/snowflake) with Cost Intelligence to collect billable and usage metrics for your organization.
 [Learn more](cost-intelligence/tutorials/integrations/)

 <details>
   <summary markdown="span">September 2024</summary>